phillord/hermit-reasoner/readme.txt

   for the new OWL API
 HermiT 1.3.0
-- as the inofficial 1.2.5, fixed a null pointer exception in the instance manager
+- as the inofficial 1.2.5, fixed a null pointer exception in the instance manager HermiT 1.3.1
+- fixed a bug that caused HermiT to return equivalent properties instead of inverse properties in the method getInverseObjectProperties, automata for complex roles are no longer determinised to safe time, extended explanation example to cover inconsistency explanation, improved disjoint classes code in the materialisation example, anonymous individuals are no longer allowed in OneOf constructs (OWL 2 DL conformance)